kinow/autosubmit/docs/source/installation/index.rst

 There are two methods of configuring the Autosubmit main paths.

-``autosubmit configure`` is suited for a personal/single user who wants to test autosubmit in the scope of ``$HOME``.
-It will generate an ``$HOME/.autosubmit`` file that overrides the machine configuration.
+* ``autosubmit configure`` is suited for a personal/single user who wants to test Autosubmit in the scope of ``$HOME``.
+It will generate an ``$HOME/.autosubmitrc`` file that overrides the machine configuration.

-Generate an ``autosubmitrc`` file in  ``/etc/autosubmitrc``, suited for a workgroup or production environment that wants to use Autosubmit in a shared database in a manner that multiple users can share and view others' experiments.
+* Manually generate an ``autosubmitrc`` file in  ``/etc/autosubmitrc``, suited for a workgroup or production environment that wants to use Autosubmit in a shared database in a manner that multiple users can share and view others' experiments.

 .. important::  `.autosubmitrc` user level and user level precedes system configuration. `$HOME/.autosubmitrc > /etc/autosubmitrc`